jphein/boxen/docs/README.md

 https://help.ubuntu.com/community/UbuntuLTSP/LTSPMultiboot
 https://netboot.xyz/booting/tftp/

+Interesting Projects:

-Projects like boXenLinux: www.smartos.org, www.foss-cloud.org/, www.freenas.org, www.edubuntu.org, www.openmediavault.org/, www.nas4free.org/, www.openfiler.org
+www.smartos.org, www.foss-cloud.org/, www.freenas.org, www.edubuntu.org, www.openmediavault.org/, www.nas4free.org/, www.openfiler.org

 The registered trademark Linux® is used pursuant to a sublicense from the Linux Foundation, the exclusive licensee of Linus Torvalds, owner of the mark on a world-wide basis.
 © 2018 Canonical Ltd. Ubuntu and Canonical are registered trademarks of Canonical Ltd.